acato-plugins/email-essentials/README.md

 * Altering destination of certain emails normally addressed to the site-admin,
 * Keeping a history of outgoing emails with their results (for debugging, history is cleared on deactivation of this function),
 * When history is enabled, add a tracker to track correct receipt of emails *1,
+* Add a re-send button for emails in the history, so you can re-send an email that failed to send.

 # Important note:
 This tool is created for people that know what to do and why they do it.
 If you don't know what a feature does, ask for help :)